Ports

 -

-In the dashboard, on the top menu, click Products and select Cloud Servers.
+In the control panel, on the top menu, click Products and select Cloud Servers.

 -

-Go to Network → Private Networks tab.
+Go to the Network section → Private networks tab.

 -

-Open the Network page → Ports tab.
+Open the network page → Ports tab.

 -

-Delete port
+Delete a port

 Private subnet, global router subnet